MicroEJ/docs/SDK6UserGuide/moduleNatures.rst

 **Configuration**:

-This task provides the following properties that can be defined in the ``microej`` extension:
+This task provides the following property that can be defined in the ``microej`` extension:

 .. list-table::
    :widths: 25 65 15